lwvmobile/dsd-fme/examples/Example_Usage.md

 ! - Lockout Tuning/Playback of TG in Slot 1 or Conventional -- Current Session Only if no group.csv file specified
 @ - Lockout Tuning/Playback of TG in Slot 2 -- Current Session Only if no group.csv file specified

+k - Hold TG in Slot 1 or Conventional, or clear current hold (Testing/WIP: DMR T3 Only) l - Hold TG in Slot 2 on TDMA Systems, or clear current hold (Testing/WIP: DMR T3 Only)

 ```

 Sending Audio to a Icecast 2 Server via FFmpeg (Windows)